 And if you’re looking for a festive place to eat, check out the pretty holiday igloos along Stone Street.
 Reservations are recommended or head to my personal favorite place to Fraunces Tavern, one of the most historic bars in New York City that decorates for the holidays.

 Radio City Music Hall

 Although the tree at Radio City isn’t a real tree, it’s one of the most famous Christmas trees in NYC!
 Located above the infamous and historic neon Radio City Music Hall sign, this spectacular, illuminated tree looks stunning along 6th Avenue.

-If you’re doing the typical holiday sightseeing and DIY Christmas lights in NYC walk, this will be on your path as it’s close to Rockefeller Center and one block over from all the famous department stores on 5th Avenue with their holiday window displays.
+If you’re doing the typical holiday sightseeing and DIY Christmas lights in NYC walk, this will be on your path as it’s close to Rockefeller Center and one block over from all the famous department stores on Fifth Avenue with their unbelievable holiday window displays in New York City.

-This beautiful illuminated Christmas tree in NYC is just the cherry on top though, what Radio City Music Hall is most famous for around the holidays is the famous Rockettes Holiday Spectacular holiday show!
+This beautiful illuminated Christmas tree in NYC is just the cherry on top though, what Radio City Music Hall is most famous for around the holidays is the famous Radio City Christmas Spectacular starring the Radio City Rockettes!

 Lotte New York Palace

 Nearby Rockefeller Center is another one of the best Christmas trees in NYC, the Christmas tree at Lotte New York Palace!

 This luxury hotel is a hidden gem in the city and is a great picture spot, although the last few years this Christmas tree in New York is not so secret!
 I get it, it’s probably the prettiest Christmas tree in NYC, at least in my opinion.

 It’s set off the street tucked away by golden gates and feels like it’s out of some romantic Christmas movie!
 This gorgeous tree is covered in red and gold ribbons and ornaments topped with a glittery star!
 The annual Christmas lighting that takes place here typically happens during late November.